quicwg/multipath/draft-ietf-quic-multipath.md

 {{Section 5.1.2 of QUIC-TRANSPORT}} indicates that an endpoint can change the connection ID it uses to another available one at any time during the connection.
-As such a sole change of the Connection ID without any change in the address does not indicate a path change and the endpoint can keep the same congestion control and RTT measurement state.
+As such, a sole change of the Connection ID without any change in the address does not indicate a path change and the endpoint can keep the same congestion control and RTT measurement state.